fbarajasar/streamlit_dashboard/README.md

 3. Store data in an SQLite DB.
 4. Do some precalculations on the data and store them as tables in the DB.
 4. Code a series of Python functions that query the DB and filter and aggregate the data in different ways
 5. Use Streamlit to create a user interface that connects to the Python functions coded on the back-end.
-Those function return data that is converted into charts and displayed in the application.
+Those functions return data that is converted into charts and displayed on the application.

 ## Libraries Used in the Project